g-vega-cl/Pokemon-deck-generator/README.md

 A button to only use the original 151 would be fun. <- For version 1, we will only use the first 151 pokemon.
 Go Gen 1.

+* I have to change the generate GET to POST

+* For next release I can add sharing functionality.

 # Pokemon rules:

 * With the exception of energy, you can only have 4 of the same card in the deck.